What is group health insurance?

 Before the 1940s, most Americans paid for their own medical care.
 However, after the federal government implemented wage controls during World War II to avoid inflation, the War Labor Board exempted employer-paid health benefits.
 This tax advantage drove demand for group insurance.

-Why do employers offer group health insurance?
+Why do employers offer group health plans?

 Depending on the size of your organization, you may also be legally required to offer health coverage to your workers.